dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 The `migrate_createburntransaction` method creates a transaction burning some amount of coins or tokens.
 The methods also creates payouts object used for creating an import transaction for the burned amount of value.
 This method should be called on the source chain.
 The method returns a created burn transaction which should be send to the source chain with `sendrawtransaction` method.
-After the burn transaction successfully mined you would need to wait for some time for back notarization with MoMoM fingerprints for the mined block with teh burn transaction would come to the chain.
+After the burn transaction successfully mined it might be needed to wait for some time for the back notarization with MoMoM fingerprints of the mined block with the burn transaction to reach the source chain.
-The other returned value `payouts` should be passed to the next method `migrate_createimporttransaction`.
+The hex value of the burn transaction along with the other returned value `payouts` should be passed to the next method `migrate_createimporttransaction`.

 ### Arguments: